|The Ubiquitous z-Axis

 OB/BX × XC/CY × YA/AO = 1, then

 The values of the scalars l, m, and n must be non zero.
 Further they must be either integers or rational numbers.
 The ΔOXY with OUC, XUA, and YUB can be considered the primary net of point U (1, 1, 1).
 It has the following properties:

 We will discuss the description of an arbitrary point in ΔOXY next.
 We should note that the construction being described here is analogous to the definition of "constructibility" from a unit length using compass and straight-edge in field theory.
 Similar constraints of extensions of a field being rational numbers, are used to form the group of extensions which eventually lead to Galois theory to find solutions of higher order polynomials.
 The irrational numbers are not part of such groups as they are not constructible.
 In j-space we are forming similar structures in two-state system by constructing geometric nets around unit-point U, with projections of U on OX and OY axes as unit lengths.
+The structures which are not constructible or do not lie on the geometric net, are not considered PE1j measurements in discrete measurement space or j-space.
 For details on Geometric Nets and Anharmonic Coordinates, please refer to the works by Hamilton and Hime.

 Information on www.ijspace.org is licensed under a Creative Commons Attribution 4.0 International License.

 The initial state and symmetries